micro-irfan/CubaTrie/README.md

 # CubaTrie

 Short Reference Mapper employing Radix Trie Structure For Querying Reads or Larger Sequences.
-Cuba means try in Malay.
-Essentially its Try Try* - A personal stab at writing a tool in C.
+Cuba means try in the Malay Language.
+Essentially its Try Try* - a personal stab at writing a tool in C.

 ## Getting Started